Medical groups denounce bullying, attacks on health-care workers as protests target hospitals | CBC News

 "The health-care workers who have worked tirelessly for months on end are being bullied and harassed for doing their jobs.
 This is wrong and unacceptable — full stop.
 We are in a health crisis of unprecedented proportions."

-The statement concluded by saying the "stakes could not be higher" as Ontario faces a fourth wave of the pandemic, and "it has never been more important to stand with our health care colleagues and deplore any and all online or in-person threats."
+The statement concluded by saying that the "stakes could not be higher" as Ontario faces a fourth wave of COVID-19, and "it has never been more important to stand with our health-care colleagues and deplore any and all online or in-person threats."

 In a similarly frank statement from the Ontario Hospital Association, president and CEO Anthony Dale said the protests were "truly disheartening."

-While he said protesters have "a right to freedom of speech," he said Ontario's health-care workers have continued to go "above and beyond the call of duty" during the pandemic and hospitals were grateful for them.
+While Dale said protesters have "a right to freedom of speech," he said Ontario's health-care workers have continued to go "above and beyond the call of duty" during the pandemic, and hospitals are grateful to them.

 We're disheartened by the anti-vaccine rallies that took place in front of hospitals this week.
 Getting vaccinated against COVID-19 helps keep ourselves and those around us safe, including our most vulnerable in hospitals as well as school aged children. <a href="https://t.co/g6yuvuLlG8">https://t.co/g6yuvuLlG8</a> <a href="https://t.co/bbOMTRxTeN">pic.twitter.com/bbOMTRxTeN</a>—@OntHospitalAssn